-- Complying with the environmental management specifications where applicable; - Provide Environmental; Method Statements to the Site Manager with regards to how certain activities on-site will be conducted. - Adhering to any environmental instructions issued by the Site Manager/Project Manager on the advice of the ECO; - Submitting a report, in a format and frequency as decided upon by the Project/Site Manager, which will document all incidents that have occurred during the period before the site meeting - Arrange that all his employees and those of his subcontractors receive training.
+- complying with the environmental management specifications where applicable; - provide Environmental Method Statements to the Site Director with regards to how certain activities on-site will be conducted.
+The Method Statements will be accepted by the Environmental Control officer and the Environmental Manager one month prior to the activity commencing. - adhering to any environmental instructions issued by the Site Director/Project Manager on the advice of the ECO; - submitting a report, in a format and frequency as decided upon by the Project Manager/Site Director, which will document all incidents that have occurred during the period before the progress meeting. - arrange that all his employees and those of his subcontractors receive training.
 Training has to be appropriate for the level of the tasks and functions undertaken.

-The Environmental Method Statement referred to above will cover applicable details with regard to:
+The Environmental Method Statement referred to above will cover applicable details with regard to

-- Construction procedures; - Materials and equipment to be used; - Getting the equipment to and from site; - How the equipment/material will be moved while on-site; - How and where material will be stored; - The containment (or action to be taken if containment is not possible) of leaks or spills of any liquid or material that may occur; - Identified potential impacts of the activity and mitigation measures thereof; - Compliance/non-compliance with the Environmental Specifications; and Any other information deemed necessary by the Site Manager.
+- Decommissioning procedures - Materials and equipment to be used - · Getting the equipment to and from site - How the equipment/material will be moved while on-site - How and where material will be stored - The containment (or action to be taken if containment is not possible) of leaks or spills of any liquid or material that may occur - Compliance/non-compliance with the Environmental Specifications - Any other information deemed necessary by the Site Director